SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 >    in which the final key values are assigned; the preliminary keys can
 >    be included in `%key` or `%pid` or both of them.
 >-   `%pid` and the preliminary key values in `%key` are
->    automatically assigned to the following component groups when
+>    automatically assigned to the following components when
 >    reaching the `adjust_numbers` method:
 >    -   [`%tmp`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapderived_types_tmp.htm):
->        A component group that is assigned the preliminary key values
+>        A component that is assigned the preliminary key values
 >        contained in `%key`.
 In doing so, `%tmp` takes
 >        over the role that `%key` has had in the RAP interaction
 >        phase to hold the preliminary key values.